cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 prevented by mandating clear initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both.

-The requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) should be included as part of the party identity.
+Note that the requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) should be included as part of the party identity.

 For instance if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently